tavinogradova92/computer-store/README.md

 # This project is written with Vanilla JavaScript and custom created CSS (CSS Grid and Flexbox)

-## The logic of the projects is as follows:
+## The logic of the project is as follows:

 - The program consists of three parts: bank balance, work balance and laptops.